algosup/2024-2025-project-2-serious-game-team-8/README.md

 Consequently, we are using a game engine easy to handle and learn which is named GODOT 4.

+This game would be a mini-game compilation about climate change, every mini-game would have a losing and winning screen.
+Moreover, an info page would be displayed before each of them to showcase some learnings about the climate change.

 ## Who worked on this project?

 | Name               | Role              | Picture                                                                       | LinkedIn Profile                                                                                                                                                          | GitHub Profile                                                                                                                                 |